alirezasalehizadeh/QueryBuilder/README.md

 QueryBuilder::table('table_name')->all()->inOrNotIn('id', [1, 3], true)->run(); // True if you want NOT IN operator
 ```
 ## Contributing
-Send your pull requests for contributing.
+Open issue or send pull request for contributing.

 ## License